-Response: It is not anticipated that redevelopment will occur at this time, and when redevelopment occurs, it is not expected that there will be a parking lot.
-However, if applicable, the property owner will comply with this Guideline at the time of redevelopment.
+Response: It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will endeavor to comply with this Guideline.

 16. Parking structures are clearly an important and necessary element of the overall urban infrastructure but, given their utilitarian elements, can give serious negative visual effects.
 New structures should merit the same level of materials and finishes as that a principal building would, care in the use of basic design elements cane make a significant improvement.